The mystery in Gaia DR3 triples: occurrence rates, orientations, and eccentricities of wide tertiaries around close binaries: Sample selection

 The presence of nearby stars may affect the detectability of close binaries.
 The wide binary catalog, which does not involve any close binary identifications, has better angular completeness; therefore, its completeness is not the limiting factor \citep{El-Badry2021}.
 Since one of the goals in this paper is to quantify the wide tertiary fraction around close binaries, it is critical to quantify the completeness of nearby sources around Gaia close binaries.

 To test the completeness, we collect all pairs within 10\,arcsec around eclipsing binaries, spectroscopic binaries, and astrometric binaries.
 The Gaia query used to search for nearby sources around close binaries is provided in Appendix~\ref{sec:appendix-query}, where we use the \texttt{non\_single\_star} column in the main table (\texttt{gaiadr3.gaia\_source}) to identify close binaries.
 The eclipsing binaries in this table are only a subset of the \texttt{vari\_eclipsing\_binary} table, but their completeness properties are expected to be similar.
 For completeness correction here, we do not impose parallax nor color cuts on the pair sample.
 By comparing with the Gaia EDR3 wide binary catalog \citep{El-Badry2021}, we find that at most $10\%$ of these pairs are physical wide binaries with distances $<1$\,kpc, and this fraction is highest at $<2$\,arcsec and for spectroscopic binaries.
 We exclude these known wide binaries from the pair sample.
-Wide binaries with distances $>1$\,kpc distances have much smaller contributions to the pair sample due to the steep binary separation distribution \citep{El-Badry2018b} and to that the faint binary companions may fall out of Gaia's detection limit.
+The presence of wide binaries with distances $>1$\,kpc distances is possible and may make us underestimate the completeness, but due to the steep binary separation distribution \citep{El-Badry2018b} and to that the faint binary companions may fall out of Gaia's detection limit, such contribution is at most a few percent at $<2$\,arcsec in the pair sample, and even lower at $>2$\,arcsec for our main analysis.

 Fig.~\ref{fig:completeness} top panel shows the separation distributions of nearby pairs for three categories of close binaries.
 These separation distributions are normalized at 5-10\,arcsec.
 The observed distributions at $\gtrsim3$\,arcsec agree with the expected distribution for chance-alignment pairs $N(s)ds\propto s$ where $s$ is angular separation (black line), supporting the fact that the sample is dominated by chance-alignment pairs.
 All three categories of close binaries show a deficit of nearby sources below $\sim3$\,arcsec, larger than Gaia's pair completeness of down to $\sim0.5$\,arcsec when no close binary identifications are involved \citep{Gaia2021Fabricius}.
 Therefore, Gaia's close binary detectability is affected by nearby sources at $\lesssim3$\,arcsec.